St James' Church, Vidathaltheevu: History

-Catholic Sri Lankas settled in Vidattaltivu from Jaffna, Navaali, and Allaipitti, and the church was built to accommodate them.
+Catholic Sri Lankans settled in Vidattaltivu from Jaffna, Navaali, and Allaipitti, and the church was built to accommodate them.

 From 1948 St James Church was run under Iranaitheevu parish.
-The priests traveled by boat from Iranaitheevu by boat to perform mass and other duties at St. James..
+The priests traveled by boat from Iranaitheevu by boat to perform mass and other duties at St. James.
 Then the church was moved under the Adampan parish.
 Now it is Vidathaltheevu parish.